 Nutrients from the decayed bodies are eventually absorbed by the plants.

 To use purple pitcher plant in your landscaping, take your cue from its natural habitat.
 It is a wet-area plant, so you'll most likely want to use it in a bog garden, damp swale, rain garden, or at the edge of a water feature.
-I placed my own plants, which are nestled thickly together in a mat of sphagnum moss and peaty soil, in a shallow container.
-I then placed this container in shallow water in my water feature, where the plants receive full sun.
-Because of the beauty of the blooms in May and the first part of June, I treat them as late-spring specimen plants and consider my mini-colony a focal point in my small water garden.
+We placed our own plants, which are nestled thickly together in a mat of sphagnum moss and peaty soil, in a shallow container. we then placed this container in shallow water in my water feature, where the plants receive full sun.
+Because of the beauty of the blooms in May and the first part of June, we treat them as late-spring specimen plants and consider our mini-colony a focal point in our small water garden.